neenadthite/Ethical_hacking_in_python/README.md

-## For his wonderful course on Learn Python & Ethical Hacking From Scratch
+## Credits: Zaid @Zsecurity for wonderful course on Learn Python & Ethical Hacking From Scratch

 link for the course: https://www.udemy.com/learn-python-and-ethical-hacking-from-scratch/